Instalab

 This test is most useful if any of these apply to you.

-You get a runny nose, itchy eyes, or congestion in late winter or early spring and want to know if cypress pollen is driving it.
+You get seasonal runny nose, sneezing, and itchy eyes and want to know which pollen is actually driving your symptoms.

-You have had unexplained reactions to peach or other fruits and want to check the cypress-peach link that standard food panels often miss.
+You have had severe reactions to peach or other fruits and want to find out if a hidden cross-reactive pollen allergy is behind them.

 About Cypress IgE